tonynowater87/better-apk-expansion/README.md

 For more information, see the documentation at http://developer.android.com/guide/market/expansion-files.html

-This library requires the Android License Verification Library.
+This library depends on the [Android License Verification Library](https://github.com/bolein/better-licensing).

 See the licensing documentation at http://developer.android.com/guide/publishing/licensing.html